-- to personal data processed by automated means (it does not apply to paper records); and - to personal data which the individuals themselves have provided.
-This likely includes data generated by the individual's activity but not inferred data derived by the data controller from subsequent analysis of the data provided by the individual and - where the basis for processing was:
+- To personal data processed by automated means (it does not apply to paper records); and - To personal data that the individuals themselves have provided.
+This likely includes data generated by the individual's activity but not inferred data derived by the data controller from subsequent analysis of the data provided by the individual; and - Where the basis for processing was: - Consent / explicit consent; or

-- consent / explicit consent; or - the data is being processed to perform a contract or in connection with steps preparatory to a contract.
+- Where the data is being processed to perform a contract or in connection with steps preparatory to a contract.

-The right does not apply if processing is based on one of the other grounds for lawful processing such as compliance with a legal obligation or performance of a task carried out in the public interest.
+The right does not apply if processing is based on one of the other grounds for lawful processing, such as compliance with a legal obligation or performance of a task carried out in the public interest.